tada/pljava/src/site/markdown/install/oj9vmopt.md

 ### Thorough class verification

-When using class sharing, consider adding `-Xverify:all` to the other VM options, at least while warming a cache that you will then treat as `readonly`.
+When using class sharing, consider adding `-Xverify:all` to the other VM options, perhaps once while warming a cache that you will then treat as `readonly`.
 Java sometimes applies more relaxed verification to classes it loads from the system classpath.
 With class sharing in use, classes may be loaded and verified early, then saved in the shared archive for quick loading later.
 In those circumstances, the cost of requesting verification for